strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 #### Shared population strategy

-With the shared population strategy, you apply the same population to all the components of a dynamic zones.
+With the shared population strategy, you apply the same population to all the components of a dynamic zone.

 For instance, in the [FoodAdvisor](https://github.com/strapi/foodadvisor) example application: